s294547/Exploring-FaaS-Solutions/openwhisk/README.md

 2. Port with name *server* is used for communication between ZooKeeper instances in a cluster, typically for leader election and state replication.
 3. Port with name *leader-election* is used for leader election between ZooKeeper instances.

+### owdev-kafka
+[This](./sample-yaml/owdev-kafka-svc.yaml) is the service that can be used to access to the kafka service.
+It is exposed as a ClusterIp, so it can be reached only from inside the cluster.

+### owdev-controller
+[This](./sample-yaml/owdev-controller-svc.yaml) is the service that can be used to access to the controller service.
+It is exposed as a ClusterIp, so it can be reached only from inside the cluster.

+#### owdev-nginx
+[This](./sample-yaml/owdev-nginx-svc.yaml) is the service that can be used to access to the nginx service.
+It is exposed as a ClusterIp, so it can be reached only from inside the cluster.
+There are two ports defined in the Service object:

+1. Port with name *http* is the port used by clients to connect to the nginx server with the http protocol.
+2. Port with name *https* is the port used by clients to connect to the nginx server with the https protocol.
 ### Pods

 #### owdev-wskadmin